brandur/sorg/content/fragments/application-x-wwww-form-urlencoded.md

   -d '{"currency":2000,"currency":"usd"}'
 ```

-So if form-encoding is convenient, why did web APIs broadly towards JSON instead?
+So if form-encoding is convenient, why did web APIs broadly move towards JSON instead?
 Part of it was surely JSON's growing popularity, but the other is that although form-encoding does have a couple niceties, it doesn't enhance gracefully beyond the very basics.

 I probably need to dissuade you from using it because the world's been moving to JSON for a long time, but for posterity's sake, here's a little rationalization for why it had to go.